0xstern/tailwind-theme-extractor/examples/README.md

 # Examples

-This directory contains example CSS theme files and demonstration scripts for the Tailwind Theme Extractor.
+This directory contains example CSS theme files and demonstration scripts for the Tailwind Theme Resolver.

 ## CSS Theme Files